openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

 If your repository is in the OpenShift github organization and it was created by the 'Products & Global Engineering Cloud Operations' team, it probably has Team
 OpenShift Robots added by default as part of the repo creation process.
-To check if your repo has the robots added, please ask in slack in #forum-pge-cloud-ops or open a ticket in the DPP [JIRA project](https://issues.redhat.com/projects/DPP/summary).
+To check if your repo has the robots added, please ask in slack in #forum-pge-cloud-ops or open a ticket in the DPP JIRA project via their [GitHub Support Portal](https://devservices.dpp.openshift.com/support/#id_github_support_section).
 If your repo is managed by DPP, but does not have robots, then open a new ticket in that Jira Project with the details about the missing bots.

 If your component repository is **not** in the OpenShift github organization: